 For inactive partition mobility, you can select one of the following configurations in the HMC or the SDMC for memory and processor-related settings of the mobile partition.
 If you are able to start the partition, and you select the current configuration as the mobility policy, then memory and processor-related settings are obtained from the partition state that is defined in the hypervisor.
-However, if you are unable to start the partition, or you select the last activated profile on the source server as the mobility policy, then memory and processor-related settings are obtained from the last activated profile on the source server.
+However, if you are unable to start the partition, or you select the last activated profile on the source server as the mobility policy, then memory and processor-related settings are obtained from the last activated profile on the source server as the mobility policy, then memory and processor-related settings are obtained from the last activated profile on the source server as the source server.
 The mobility policy that you select applies to all inactive migrations, where the source server is the server on which you have set the policy.